 Cardinality: Usage Rules above outlines the cardinalities allowed for various usage constraints.
 Refer to the cardinality table from the V2.7.1 Section 2.B.7.4 base standard.
 Additionally, for the purposes of creating an implementable profile from this guide, consider the cardinalities as the minimum allowed.
 If the receiver is expecting fewer repetitions of an element that the bound set by the implementable profile, the burden is on the receiver to determine which repetitions it is interested in receiving.

-Length: For the purposes of of creating an implementable profile from this guide, the upper limit of allowed length published above will be considered the conformance length.
+Length: For the purposes of creating an implementable profile from this guide, the upper limit of allowed length published above will be considered the conformance length.
 Truncation characters ( #,=) can be assigned a to all lengths not already defined.

 Datatypes: the datatypes cannot be changed.
 Note that CWE is backwards compatible to both the CE and IS datatypes and even the ST datatype.